The Band Perry (album)

-The Band Perry is the debut album by the American country music group of the same name.
+The Band Perry is the debut studio album by American country music group The Band Perry.
 The album includes five songs from the band's digital EP The Band Perry EP, which was released in April 2010.
 The album produced five singles: "Hip to My Heart", "If I Die Young", "You Lie", "All Your Life", and "Postcard from Paris".
 Of these, "If I Die Young" and "All Your Life" were number one hits on the Billboard Hot Country Songs chart.
+A remastered edition of the album was released on August 29, 2025, featuring three remixes of their popular hit, "If I Die Young" (including the unreleased full studio track).